CME Certification Jointy-Provided by the Center for Continuing Education

 IOM Competencies: Providing patient-centered care, Working in interdisciplinary teams, Employing evidence-based practice, Applying quality improvement, Utilizing informatics.

 ABMS Competencies: Patient Care, Medical Knowledge, Practice-based Learning and Improvement, Interpersonal and Communication Skills, Professionalism, Systems-based Practice.

 For Physician Assistants:

 AAPA accepts certificates of participation for educational activities certified for AMA PRA Category 1 Credit™ from organizations accredited by ACCME or a recognized state medical society.
-Physician assistants may receive a maximum of 14 hours (12 hours for Hawaii course) of Category I credit for completing this program.

 For Nurse Practitioners: